Children’s Eternal Rainforest – Student Adventure

 WHERE: Through the heart of conservation in Costa Rica: Monteverde and the Children’s Eternal Rainforest to the Pacific Ocean.

-In William Wordsworth’s 1798 poem “The Tables Turned” he romanticized that much can be learned with a simple walk in the woods, claiming all should just “let Nature be your teacher”.
-Well, we agree and we have found the perfect classroom straddling the mist laden continental divide in beautiful tropical Costa Rica.
+In William Wordsworth’s 1798 poem “The Tables Turned” he romanticized that much can be learned with a simple walk in the woods, claiming all should just “let Nature be your teacher.”
+Well, we agree and we have found the perfect classroom straddling the mist-laden continental divide in beautiful tropical Costa Rica.
 This wonderful place is called the Children’s Eternal Rainforest.
 Our two biological field stations at San Gerardo and Pocosol are ideally situated in the largest private reserve in Costa Rica.
-You will stay in a 54,000 acre wilderness surrounded by rainforest filled with exotic tropical flora and fauna, waterfalls, lakes and one of the most active volcanoes in the hemisphere!
+You will stay in 55,000 acres of wilderness surrounded by rainforest and filled with exotic tropical flora and fauna, waterfalls, lakes and one of the most active volcanoes in the hemisphere!
 Teachers, bring your binoculars, rubber boots, poncho, camera and students!

 What follows is a general outline for a memorable 10 day trip.
 If your school is interested in either a 7 or 14 day trip, please contact our office.
 Our education specialists will work with you to customize your experience to meet your specific learning objectives and goals.